-Google doesn’t like plain jane manufacturer descriptions.
-Search engine algorithms filter out duplicate content and your site loses credibility.
-So throw out that boring junk and get creative.
+Google doesn’t like plain Jane manufacturer descriptions.
+Search engine algorithms filter out duplicate content, and your site loses credibility.
+So throw out boring junk and get creative.
 Write warm and unique copy for your products.

 Use keywords to your advantage by doing competition analysis.
-There are many tools that can tell you about the volume of searches for keywords.
+Many tools can tell you about the volume of searches for keywords.
 By using keyword group themes, you have a bigger arsenal of keywords at your disposal for great SEO.

 Use structured data on product pages

-Information about your products is very important to your customer.
+Information about your products is critical to your customer.
 The same holds good for Google as well.
-By including structured data like stock data, selling price, name of seller and condition of the product, you are helping search engines index your products better.
+By including structured data like stock data, selling price, the name of the seller and condition of the product, you are helping search engines index your products better.
 This will reflect in search results when people search for that product.